 If any problem arises during the supply of drugs or medicines, blockchain can enable to identify the last stakeholder by which the product passed through.

 Using blockchain in the pharmaceutical supply chain can allow the identification of exact locations of medicines.
 The batch reminders can be sent out or carried out efficiently and quickly while maintaining increased safety of patient’s health.

 A private blockchain can be the compelling use case of the pharmaceutical supply chain, but the rights granted to each stakeholder can be different depending on their roles.

-TraceRx is a distributed ledger platform that enables traceability of shipment of drugs.
-The client approached us to solve the problems of thefts, recalls and transparency in the shipment of medicines.
+Developed by LeewayHertz Technologies, TraceRx is a distributed ledger platform that enables traceability of shipment of drugs and solves thefts, recalls and transparency in the medicine shipments.

-A blockchain solution provided by our team of blockchain development experts helped our client to empower the entire drug supply chain with enhanced tracking and traceability.
+Our team of blockchain development experts provided a blockchain solution that helped our client empower the entire drug supply chain with enhanced tracking and traceability.